Sotho–Tswana languages: Languages

 Northern Sotho, which appears largely to be a taxonomic holding category for what is Sotho-Tswana but neither identifiably Southern Sotho nor Tswana, subsumes highly varied dialects including Pedi (Sepedi), Tswapo (Setswapo), Lovedu (Khilobedu), Pai and Pulana.
 Maho (2002) leaves the "East Sotho" varieties of Kutswe, Pai, and Pulana unclassified within Sotho-Tswana.

-Lozi is spoken in Zambia and north-eastern Namibia (in the Caprivi).
-It is distinct from the other Sotho-Tswana languages due to heavy linguistic influences from Luyaana, and possibly other Zambian and Caprivi languages.
-In the Guthrie work – as is now widely acknowledged – Lozi was misclassified as K.21.

 Sample

 The Lord's Prayer in the various Sotho-Tswana languages.

 English: Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.